Sloth-on-meth/servarr_cleanup_tautulli/README.md

-# Sonarr Tautulli Analyzer
+# Servarr Tautulli Analyzer

-This script analyzes your Sonarr library, checks Tautulli watch history, and generates a report of shows that haven't been watched in the past two months.
+A script to analyze your Sonarr/Radarr library, check Tautulli watch history, and generate a report of shows/movies that haven't been watched in the past two months.

 ## Features

-- Gets the top 100 series from Sonarr by disk size
+- Gets the top series from Sonarr by disk size
+- Gets the top movies from Radarr by disk size
-- Checks if anyone has watched these series in Tautulli within a specified time period
+- Checks if anyone has watched these series/movies in Tautulli within a specified time period
-- Generates both JSON and HTML reports of unwatched series
+- Generates both JSON and HTML reports of unwatched content
-- Shows how much disk space could be freed by removing unwatched series
+- Shows how much disk space could be freed by removing unwatched content
+- Interactive terminal UI for deleting unwatched content
+- Asynchronous operation for faster processing

-## Requirements
+## Requirements.

 - Python 3.6+
-- Sonarr with API access
+- Sonarr and/or Radarr with API access
 - Tautulli with API access
 - Plex Media Server